Improve Vision (Seeing the Ball) of the Beginning Hitter

-It may help to put a few objects in the path of the ball, from the pitcher to the plate.
+Place a few objects in the ball’s path, from the pitcher to the plate.
 Now ask the hitter to track the ball over each object.

 This drill will help ensure there are no gaps in vision during ball flight.
 Even millisecond gaps act to speed up the ball.

 Concept 4 to Improve Vision of the Beginning Hitter

 Pick Up the Ball at Release

 Most young hitters pick up the ball a little late in the flight.
 If the hitter picks up the ball just a few milliseconds after release, eyes must race ahead.
 Even little improvements with seeing the ball at release can make a big difference.

 Improve Vision Drill 4 – “Hide the Ball Until Release” Drill

 Utilizing overhand or underhand tosses and two ball colors, the coach hides the ball in the glove until release.
 The coach calls out the color just before release.
 The hitter will only swing if it is specified color.